IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Julie Davis Veach

-Graphic Arts; Multi Arts; Performing Arts: Dance; Visual Arts: Functional and/or Decorative, Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, New Media/Technology, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper
+Graphic Arts; Multi Arts; Performing Arts: Dance; Visual Arts: Functional and/or Decorative, Graphic Arts, Illustration, Media and Visual Communications, Mixed Media, Murals, New Media/Technology, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper; term

 I am an abstract expressionist artist.
 I primarily use water-based media because of the versatility and freedom they provide.
 I explore art’s healing potential.
 I choose to express states of being that inspire self-reflection, joy, healing, gratitude, and connection.
 I decided to become a full-time artist in 2019 but I’ve been creative for much of my life.
 Some of the great artists of our past including Claude Monet, Joan Mitchell, Frida Khalo, and Gustav Klimt are inspirations for my process.
 In every painting, my objective is to use color as a tool for self-evaluation and healing.
 I want my work to be both confronting and comforting.